 As a child Dr. Fleming attended Wardsville Grammar School.
 He spent one year at Victoria University in Coburg, followed by an “internship” with Dr. George Couse of Wardsville.
-He attended Rolph’s School of Medicine in Toronto and studied with Professor John Fulton of Fingal, Ontario.
+Dr. Fleming attended Rolph’s School of Medicine in Toronto and studied with Professor John Fulton of Fingal, Ontario.
 He graduated M.D. in 1868.
-He continued his studies in London, England where he obtained his M.R.C.S. in 1869.
-In the fall of 1869, Dr. Fleming successfully write his Edinburgh examination and received his L.R.C.P. and L.M. degrees from Edinburgh University.
-Dr. Fleming returned to Canada on February 14th, 1870 and opened a medical practice in Chatham, Ontario.
+Dr. Fleming continued his studies in London, England where he obtained the designation of M.R.C.S. in 1869.
+In the fall of 1869, Dr. Fleming successfully wrote his Edinburgh examination and received his L.R.C.P. and L.M. degrees from Edinburgh University.
+Dr. Fleming returned to Canada on February 14th, 1870 and opened a medical practice in Chatham.
 According to the 1882 Ontario Medical Register, Dr. Fleming joined the College of Physicians and Surgeons on the 3rd of June, 1871.

-According to the 1877 Chatham Directory, Dr. Fleming’s office was located at the Merchants Bank block on King St. and his residence was located at 29 Forsyth Street.
+According to the 1877 Chatham Business Directory, Dr. Fleming’s office was located at the Merchants Bank block on King St. and his residence was located at 29 Forsyth Street.

 The Honorable Archibald McKellar was an active politician for most of his life.
 He served as a Town Councillor in Chatham in 1855 and Reeve from 1853 to 1854 and 1856 to 1857.
 He was elected to the Ontario legislature for Bothwell which encompassed parts of Kent and Lambton County in 1867 and 1871, and for the Region of Kent East in 1875.
 When Edward Blake became the Premier of Ontario in 1871, Mr. McKellar was sworn in as Commissioner of Agriculture and Public Works.

 According to the 1911 census, Dr. Fleming was residing at the corner of Murray Street and William Street and he was still practicing medicine.
 The 1920 Vernon City of Chatham Business Directory recorded that his office was located at 17 Fifth Street.

 (The Photo of Dr. Fleming is courtesy of the Chatham-Kent Museum 993.25.12)